 In the scene of William Bligh's court-martial, the judge reprimands Bligh for his "excess of zeal" in administering discipline and comments contemptuously on his family background: "the Admiralty has always sought to appoint its officers from the ranks of gentlemen".
 This is unhistorical.
 In reality, the court not only exonerated Bligh, but praised him for his bravery and exemplary seamanship in his command of the open vessel that Bligh and the loyalists managed to reach Timor in.
 (This film passes rapidly over this voyage, in stark contrast to The Bounty (1984), which is markedly more sympathetic to Bligh.)
 In his book "The Hollywood History of the World" (1988), screenwriter and historical novelist George MacDonald Fraser calls this scene "an offensive fiction" and says that despite the film's insistence on the difference between Bligh and Christian's social backgrounds, "both men were from good, but not upper-class families."

 When the sailor who was being "Keel hauled" for attacking Captain Bligh disappears under the Bounty because he was attacked by sharks, the ominous music notes played as the shark swims by, sound the same as the signature theme from Jaws (1975).

 The trivia items below may give away important plot points.

-The MGM built vessel was to be burned at the conclusion of the movie, as the historical ship had been: Marlon Brando said if they burned the ship he would not finish the film.
-A 40-foot model Bounty was constructed and burned instead.
+The MGM built vessel was to be burned at the conclusion of the movie, as the historical ship had been: Marlon Brando said if they burned the ship, he would not finish the film.
+A forty-foot model Bounty was constructed and burned instead.